- April 29th, 2020

-Prompt British wholesale gas prices rose on Friday morning as strong demand for gas from power plants left the market undersupplied. ›
+Prompt British wholesale gas prices rose on Wednesday morning as cooler than usual temperatures boosted demand for gas and imports from Norway dipped.

 ›